apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 delete from root.ln.wf02.wt02.status where time = 20
 ```

-Please pay attention that multiple intervals connected by "OR" expression are not supported in delete statement:
+Note that the current delete statement does not support muliple time intervals concatenated by "OR" after where clause：

 ```
 delete from root.ln.wf02.wt02.status where time > 4 or time < 0